hartshorne/zola/README.md

 - **next_day**: within 24 hours
 - **delayed**: longer than 24 hours

-These patterns are tracked both per-sender and per-domain to help gauge message urgency.
+These categories are based on your historical reply times per sender and domain, assisting the LLM in assessing the urgency of each email.

 ## Usage